 Below is some basic information about the most common abortion methods.
 We can provide more information regarding abortion options and risks if requested.

-Abortion drugs RU-486 (Mifeprex) and misoprostol (Cytotec) are used up to 10 weeks (70 days) from first day of the last period.
-The first one destabilizes the pregnancy and causes the death of the embryo.
+The abortion pill is used up to 10 weeks (70 days) from the first day of the last period.
+The first one destabilizes the pregnancy and can cause the death of the embryo.
 The second drug, given 24-48 hours later, causes the uterus to expel the pregnancy.

 The woman has strong cramping and usually aborts at home.
-Risks associated with chemical abortion include infection, undiagnosed ectopic pregnancy, emotional problems following abortion and heavy bleeding or incomplete abortion.
 Sometimes a chemical abortion does not work and a surgical abortion is done.
-Women with certain medical conditions should not take Mifeprex.
+Women with certain medical conditions should not take the abortion pill.

-If you have taken the first abortion pill (Mifeprex) and are having doubts about continuing with the abortion, there is something you can do.
+Note: If you have taken the first dose of the abortion pill and are having doubts about continuing with the abortion, there is something you can do.
 You can call 877-558-0333, and someone will talk with you about abortion pill reversal.
 It may not be too late to save your pregnancy.

 Abortion Pill Reversal: https://www.abortionpillreversal.com/

 If You Are Pregnant, Minnesota Dept of Health: https://www.health.state.mn.us/docs/people/wrtk/handbook_eng.pdf

 (up to 14 weeks after last menstrual period)